Feo's Stuff HORROR / THRILLER / SUSPENSE

 Ah, screw it.
 Whatever the reason, this movie just did not live up to the hype generated by the first film, even if it was intentionally written to parody the pattern most slasher Horror flicks tend to follow in a series.

-SCREAM 2 opens as a young woman (cameo by Jada Pinkett: DEMON KNIGHT, THE MATRIX: RELOADED) and her boyfriend attend the opening of STAB, the film-within-the-film depicting events that took place in the first film (say that ten times fast, folks!).
+SCREAM 2 opens as a young woman (cameo by Jada Pinkett: Tales From the Crypt: DEMON KNIGHT) and her boyfriend attend the opening of STAB, the film-within-the-film depicting events that took place in the first film (say that ten times fast, folks!).
 The ghost-faced killer murders them, essentially announcing his return.

-He then moves on to the university heroine Sidney Prescott (Neve Cambell: WILD THINGS, THE CRAFT, SCREAM) is attending, and starts to kill off members of the local sorority.
+He then moves on to the university heroine Sidney Prescott (Neve Cambell: SCREAM) is attending, and starts to kill off members of the local sorority.
 It doesn't take long for her to realize that the killer is more than a simple copycat, as he is familiar with what happened back in Woodsboro.
-Before long, the old gang is back together, including Gale Weathers (Courteney Cox: SCREAM, BLUE DESERT), Dewey Riley (David Arquette: BUFFY THE VAMPIRE, SCREAM, SLAYER, RAVENOUS), and Randy Meeks (Jamie Kennedy: ENEMY OF THE STATE, THE SPECIALS).
+Before long, the old gang is back together, including Gale Weathers (Courteney Cox: SCREAM), Dewey Riley (David Arquette: BUFFY THE VAMPIRE SLAYER, SCREAM, RAVENOUS), and Randy Meeks (Jamie Kennedy: ENEMY OF THE STATE).
 As before, Randy is the first to tie the events into a movie sequel, and to warn Sid about the behavior of the killer (and provide the viewer with the basic layout of the plot).

 Some new characters make appearances as well, mostly to act as suspects.
 Reporter Debbie Salt (Laurie Metcalf: PACIFIC HEIGHTS, BLINK) is following the killings, and has the same nose for sensationalism Gale had in the first film.
 Sid's new boyfriend, Derek (Jerry O'Connel: MISSION TO MARS), becomes the focus of the suspicions.
 Cotton Weary (Liev Schreiber: SPHERE, PHANTOMS) has been released from prison after the killers in SCREAM confessed, and he may or may not be out for revenge for the prison time he served because of Sidney.
 And finally there's the bitchy sorority sister CiCi (Sarah Michelle Gellar: BUFFY THE VAMPIRE SLAYER [TV], I KNOW WHAT YOU DID LAST SUMMER).